Janne-ro/learning-when-to-help/README.md

-# learning-when-to-help
+# Metacognitive scaffolding and Reinforcement Learning
-This Repo holds a prototype learning environemnet for my master thesis on metacognitive scaffolding in educational contexts using Reinforcement Learning techniques
+This repository contains the code for my master thesis titled "Learning When to Help: A Reinforcement Learning Framework for Metacognitive AI Support in Education"

+## Overview
+...

+## How to run
+Run npx serve .